jmespath/jmespath.jep/proposals/0013-error-function.md

 ## Motivation

 AFAIK, there is no dedicated function to raise a runtime error within a JMESpath expression.
+Having a new `error()` function would help to catch errors at the specific point of the JMESpath expression where the error is detected.
+See "Concrete use cases" section for a complete ETL pipeline example.

 ## Specification